EVIIIxEVIII/OSaka/README.md

 - [X] Keyboard support using I/O APIC and LAPIC
 - [ ] Basic Console functionality
 - [X] Virtual memory support
+- [ ] Basic benchmarking capabilities
+- [ ] A file system to save benchmark results to the USB drive the OS is booted from

+## Secondary features
 - [ ] Basic network stack with a custom Realtek 8139 driver
 - [ ] Discover and setup multiple cores
 - [ ] Add the posibility to run code on multiple cores
-- [ ] Basic benchmarking capabilities
-- [ ] A file system to save benchmark results to the USB drive the OS is booted from